Age Range: Individuals 18 years and older

 Can I use the GAMA test with a client who speaks English as a second language?

 If the individual can read and understand English at least at a third-grade level, the GAMA test is appropriate to use.
-For those whose first language is Spanish, a Spanish test booklet is available.

 Can I use the GAMA test for group administration?